phalcon-orphanage/docs/en/reference/mactools.rst

 ===================================
 These steps will guide you through the process of installing Phalcon Developer Tools for OS/X.

-Requisites
+Prerequisites
 ----------
-PHP extension is required to execute Phalcon Tools.
-Be sure you have installed it previously.
+The Phalcon PHP extension is required to run Phalcon Tools.
+If you haven't installed it yet, please see the :doc:`Installation <install>` section for instructions.

 Download
 --------
-You can download a cross platform package containing the developer tools from the.
-Also you can clone itfrom  `Github <https://github.com/phalcon/phalcon-devtools>`_ .
-Open your terminal and execute the commands as follows to get a rapid installation:
+You can download a cross platform package containing the developer tools from the `Download <http://phalconphp.com/download>`_ section.
+Also you can clone it from  `Github <https://github.com/phalcon/phalcon-devtools>`_ .

+Open the terminal application:

 .. figure:: ../_static/img/mac-1.png
    :align: center

-Copy & Paste the below commands in your terminal:
+Copy & Paste the commands below in your terminal:

 .. code-block:: bash